yplog/peerkat/README.md

 ## Contribution

-If you want to contribute to the development of PeerKat, please follow these steps:
+If you want to contribute to the development of Peerkat, please follow these steps:

  1. Fork this repository.
  2. Add a new feature or fix a bug.